wombatlabs/mcp-omnisearch/README.md

 ### Environment Variables

-The server requires API keys for each provider:
+The server uses API keys for each provider. **You don't need keys for all providers** - only the providers corresponding to your available API keys will be activated:

 - `TAVILY_API_KEY`: For Tavily Search
 - `PERPLEXITY_API_KEY`: For Perplexity AI
 - `KAGI_API_KEY`: For Kagi services (FastGPT, Summarizer, Enrichment)
 - `JINA_AI_API_KEY`: For Jina AI services (Reader, Grounding)
 - `BRAVE_API_KEY`: For Brave Search

+You can start with just one or two API keys and add more later as needed.
+The server will log which providers are available on startup.

 ## API